balashev/spectro/docs/preferences.rst

 Appearance
 ----------

-Controls appearrance of the general graphical elements in the Spectrum panel:
+Controls appearance of the general graphical elements in the Spectrum panel:

 * **Spectrum view**: the representation of the spectrum.
 Can be ``steps``, ``lines``, ``points``.
 Each one can also include uncertainties ``+ errors``.